 Son Harrison "Harry" Andrews (1889- ? ) was born on Aug.
 28, 1889.
 He made his home in Markleton in 1907, when he was named in his mother's newspaper obituary.
 He was named (again) in the Meyersdale Republican obituary of his brother Milton in April 1932, with his whereabouts given as "address unknown."

 Son Earle J. Andrews (1890- ? ) was born on Aug.
 6, 1890 in Ursina.
 In 1907, when he was age 17, he dwelled in Ursina.
 He was of medium height and slender build, with brown eyes and dark hair.
 At the age of 19, in 1909, he and his older brother Garfield lived in Chicago, and had rooms in a boarding house on 42nd Place.
 That year, both men were single, with Earle employed as an office clerk with an electric company, and 28-year-old Garfield a head office clerk with a packing firm.
 Earl was still in Chicago circa 1932 when named in the Meyersdale Republican obituary of his brother Milton.
 Again in December 1950, when listed in the Connellsville Daily Courier obituary of his sister Minnie Murphy, Earle maintained a residence in Chicago.
 By June 1917, at age 26, when required to register for the military draft during World War I, Earle had pushed further into St. Paul, MN, possibly transferred by his company.
 There, he was employed as a clerk by Armour & Co., and resided in The Edward Hotel.
 In about 1918, at age 27, he was united in marriage with 24-year-old Illinois native Elizabeth (1894- ? ), whose parents were from Sweden.
-They had no children.
+They are thought to have borne a son, James "Jimmy" Andrews.
 By 1930, census records suggest that he and Elizabeth resided in Chicago on East 82nd Street, and worked as a buyer for a meat packing firm.
-Nothing more about him is known.
+Earle remained in Chicago as of 1939 and that year traveled back to Ursina with his family and brother Garfield to attend the funeral of their brother Leroy.

 Daughter Mabel S. Andrews (1893-1942) was born on June 28, 1893, the youngest of a dozen children.
 She was 23 years younger than her eldest sibling.
 Her father died when she was three, and W.J.
 Murphy was appointed as her guardian.
 Circa December 1907, at age 14, she lived in St. Louis, MO, but by March 1909 was back in Western Pennsylvania, temporarily making her home in Somerfield, Somerset County.
 She married Harry Ankney (1891-1967) (also spelled "Ankeny").
+Their children were Frederick Ankeny, George Ankeny and Harold Ankeny.
 She was named in the Meyersdale Republican obituary of her brother Milton in April 1932 and at the time resided in Murdoch, county and state not known.
 She spent her final years in Somerset Township.
 Suffering from interstitial nephritis, she died at the age of 48 on Jan.
 19, 1942.
+The funeral was conducted by Rev. George Smith in the United Brethren church in Milford Township.
 She was placed into eternal repose in Pleasant Hill Cemetery in Somerset County.
+An obituary was printed in the Somerset Daily American.
 Harry survived her by 25 years.
 He died in 1967 - [Find-a-Grave]

 ~ Son Albert Andrews ~